 A few interesting problems remain to be addressed.
 The guided α -shape has one parameter.
 Like in the α -shape, the choice of this parameter has an important influence on the quality of the final shape.
-It remains an open problem what the best way is to determine the value of α [CGPZ05, TC98].
+It remains an open problem what the best way is to determine the value of α [3, 15].
 This problem also affects the guided α -shape.
 However, we expect that as long as α is not prohibitively small, the guides have a much larger influence than α .

-We have applied the guided α -shape to urban reconstruction.
+We have applied the guided α -shape to the problem of urban reconstruction.
 For this application, it is safe to assume that surfaces are planar and guides are straight.
 However, the guided α -shape may be appropriate for computing the shape of a point set in other situations as well.
 These situations may use curved guides or curved surfaces.
 Extending the guided α -shape to encompass these shapes is an interesting problem.

 Other applications may pose different challenges.
 Indoor scenes and engineered objects are usually composed of simple surfaces.
 Reconstructing them as such may prove beneficial.
-These scenes may include parts that cannot be correctly reconstructed using only simple shapes.
+These applications may include scenes that cannot be correctly reconstructed using only primitive shapes, like planes, cylinders, and spheres.
 In this case, the non-guide parts of the guided α -shape may give good edges to connect a mesh that reconstructs the irregular parts.